Veronika-clair/data_scientist_assesment/README.md

 Write a brief document that could be shared with **non-technical stakeholders** to explain:

-* How the model works (in plain language)
+* How the model works
-* How the model supports more responsible lending decisions
+* How the model supports lending decisions
 * The expected business benefits (e.g., loss reduction, improved user targeting)
-* (Bonus) How your method can estimate a safe loan amount per user
+* (Bonus) How can your method estimate a safe loan amount per user

 ---